abudaan/vega-multi-view/README.md

 This library is a wrapper of the Vega runtime API that allows you to add multiple Vega views to a HTML page that can listen to each others signals, despite the fact that each view lives in a separate HTML element.

-It includes custom versions of [leaflet-vega](https://github.com/nyurik/leaflet-vega) and [vega-tooltip](https://github.com/vega/vega-tooltip).
+It includes [vega-tooltip](https://github.com/vega/vega-tooltip) and [vega-as-leaflet-layer](https://github.com/abudaan/vega-as-leaflet-layer) which is based on [leaflet-vega](https://github.com/nyurik/leaflet-vega).

 ## Table of Contents